|SAKI HOME | TOOLKIT | WEBINARS | VIRTUAL ACADEMY||

-The City of Flint Police Department will use its SAKI grant award to fund two full-time police investigators to handle criminal investigations for the 246 SAKs dating back to 2003.
-The department will also use the SAKI grant award to fund a prosecutor in the Genesee County Prosecutor's Office and a sexual assault advocate through the Young Women's Christian Association (YWCA) of Greater Flint.
+In FY2015, the City of Flint Police Department received a SAKI grant, as well as funding from the New York County District Attorney's Office, to fund two full-time police investigators to address the city's previously unsubmitted sexual assault kits (SAKs).
+The department has used its grant money to conduct an inventory of unsubmitted SAKs as well as to fund a prosecutor in the Genesee County Prosecutor's Office and a sexual assault advocate through the Young Women's Christian Association (YWCA) of Greater Flint.

-Flint received $1,650,361 in 2019 SAKI funding to continue to investigate and prosecute cold case sexual assaults.
-The funding received will also support the multidisciplinary partnerships with the Genesee County Prosecutor's Office as well as the YWCA of Greater Flint and ensure survivors receive victim-centered support services.
+The City of Flint Police Department received $1,650,361 in FY2019 to continue investigating and prosecuting cold case sexual assaults.
+Additionally, this funding will support multidisciplinary partnerships with the Genesee County Prosecutor's Office as well as the YWCA of Greater Flint and ensure survivors receive victim-centered support services.

 Please direct all media inquiries to:

 To learn more about the City of Flint Police Department's progress, read the following news and events.